 Do you have Athens on your travel list for this year?
 If so, you’re in for a treat.
 The city of Athens is home to many attractions from different eras.
 It has also been the capital of Greece for years and a popular tourist destination with a large influence on all cultures.
 So, whether you are visiting Greece for the first time or an experienced traveler, there is plenty to see and do.
-In this article, I will share with you the 17 top tourist attractions in Athens.
+In this article, I will share with you the 17 Best and Fun Things to Do in Athens.
 If you’re ever in the area, make sure you check them out.

 Things To Do In Athens